Ante Žižić: Cleveland Cavaliers (2017–2020)

 Žižić was selected with the 23rd overall pick in the 2016 NBA draft, by the Boston Celtics.

 On 1 July 2017, Žižić signed with the Boston Celtics.
 Before even suiting up for a single regular-season game for the Celtics, Žižić was traded to the Cleveland Cavaliers alongside Isaiah Thomas, Jae Crowder, and the Brooklyn Nets' unprotected 2018 first-round pick for Kyrie Irving on 22 August 2017.
 However, eight days after the trade was first confirmed, the Celtics would also add a 2020 second-round pick from the Miami Heat in order to fully complete the deal to satisfy Cleveland's worries involving Thomas's hip injury.

 Žižić spent time with the Canton Charge during his rookie season.
-On 11 March, he scored 15 points and recorded 7 rebounds (both career highs) in a loss to Los Angeles Lakers.
+On 11 March, he scored 15 points and recorded 7 rebounds (both career highs) in a loss to the Los Angeles Lakers.
 In the last game of the regular season, he scored 20 points and recorded 7 rebounds.
 The Cavaliers made it to the 2018 NBA Finals, but lost the series 4–0 to the Golden State Warriors.